Is My Landlord Responsible For Damage to My Property?

 Seek Legal Advice

-If you don’t see any favorable results, you have the right to sue your landlord.
-Since hiring a lawyer can be expensive and hard, we suggest searching for someone local with experience in landlord-tenant matters.
+You can sue your landlord if you don't see any favorable results.
+Since hiring a lawyer can be expensive and complicated, we suggest searching for someone local with experience in landlord-tenant matters.

 Refuse to Pay Rent

-If you don’t want to take legal action, experts say you may be able to withhold paying rent to get the landlord’s attention.
+If you don't want to take legal action, experts say you can withhold paying rent to get the landlord's attention.

 Key Takeaways

-• If the landlord fails to fix issues in the building that causes risk, the tenant has the right to sue the landlord.
+• If the landlord fails to fix issues in the building that cause risk, the tenant has the right to sue the landlord.

-• But working it out with the landlord is more beneficial to both parties and means you don’t need to sue.
+• But working it out with the landlord benefits both parties and means you don't need to sue.

 How Much Does Renters Insurance Cost?